connorslade/afire/examples/README.md

 ## 04 - Data

-Use Query Strings, Path Prams and HTML forms to send data to the server from a webpage.
+Use Query Strings, Path params and HTML forms to send data to the server from a webpage.

 ## 05 - Headers